isfaaghyth/isfaaghyth/README.md

 ## Muh Isfhani Ghiath—@isfaaghyth

-Assalamualaikum, Isfa here! 👋
+Assalamualaikum, hi! 👋

-Full-stack software engineer with 12 years of experience in different languages and platforms.
+A Full-stack software engineer with 10+ years of experience in different languages and platforms.
+Currently love to cook with Kotlin, Multiplatform, Compose, Componentization, and Performance.

-Currently, work as a Senior Software Engineer Android at Tokopedia, part of Media Platform Team and ownership of several modules, such as Image Loader, Media Uploader, Media Picker/Editor, and In-House Live Streaming Broadcaster.

-Apart from that, Isfa also Co-Organizer @[GDG Jakarta](https://gdgindonesia.org/), Contributors @[AEJ Jakarta](https://www.instagram.com/aej.id), Initiator @[aBraincode](https://abraincode.github.io/), and he was former Community Lead @[Google DSC](https://g.co/dev/dsc).
-Lastly, in recent years, Isfa is a Lecturer for Backend Programming subject @[STTNF](https://nurulfikri.ac.id/)

 ### 💬 Get in touch!
 - Site: [https://with.isfa.dev/](https://with.isfa.dev/)